crate/crate-tutorials/docs/generate-time-series/cli.rst

 .. image:: ../_assets/img/generate-time-series/table.png

-Record your system load
+Record the ISS position
 =======================

-With the table in place, you can start recording load averages.
+With the table in place, you can start recording the position of the ISS.

 Crash provides a non-interactive mode that you can use to execute SQL statements directly from the command line.